albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 ## Control Flow and Loops

-### If (if/else) Statement
+### If (if/else) Control Flow Statement

 The following program simulates a player playing a dice game.
-Two dice are rolled and their sum, referred to a sthe score is printed.
+Two dice are rolled and their sum, referred to as the score, is printed.

 ```java
 package demo;